GoogleCloudPlatform/community/tutorials/streaming-vr-content-from-a-virtual-workstation-using-nvidia-cloudxr/index.md

 # Streaming VR content from a Virtual Workstation using NVIDIA CloudXR

-This tutorial shows you how to stream Virtual Reality (VR) content from a virtual workstation on Google Cloud to a tetherless Head Mounted Display (HMD) such as the Oculus Quest 2.
+This tutorial shows you how to stream Virtual Reality (VR) content from a virtual workstation on Google Cloud to a tetherless Head Mounted Display (HMD) such as the Oculus&nbspQuest&nbsp2.

 ## Objectives